 How to Cultivate Humility

 Humility is one of the hardest for many of us to develop.
 It begins by recognizing that we aren’t always right or have all the answers.
 It also requires a person to accept who they are, which is a challenge for most.
-Many of us don’t know our identity and this is where pride can have fertile ground.
+Many of us don’t know our identity, and this is where pride can have fertile ground.
 Part of defeating pride and putting on a garment of humility is understanding WHO WE ARE in Christ.
-Here are some tips to cultivating humility in your life.
+Here are some tips for cultivating humility in your life.

 - Pray.
 Ask the Lord to cultivate meekness in you and help you walk in humility.

 - Humility is knowing WHO you are and WHOSE you are.
-Finding your identity in Christ, and inner healing help.
+Finding your identity in Christ and inner healing help.
 It’s time to weed the garden.
 Once you remove the weeds choking out your identity, you’ll start to see what the Lord planted within you.
-It will begin to flourish making humility much easier to wear.
+It will begin to flourish, making humility much easier to wear.

 - Stop talking.
 Spend time earnestly listening to others.
 Don’t listen to respond.
 Listen for understanding.